 Ceramic braces have brackets that are tooth-coloured and blend in with the patient's natural teeth.
 Despite being slightly larger than standard metal brackets, ceramic brackets should be far less noticeable when worn.

 Self-ligating braces have fewer brackets and no need for elastic or metal ties, giving patients another low-profile option that is appropriate for adults who are self-conscious about their appearance.

 Which treatment option is right for you?

-Your orthodontist will discuss the pros and cons of each orthodontic treatment option with you, and help you decide on the one that makes the most sense for your oral health needs and lifestyle.
+Your orthodontist should go over the advantages and disadvantages of each orthodontic treatment option with you and assist you in determining which one is best for your dental health needs and way of life.